Language learning holidays are as much about extra-curricular fun as they are about classroom learning.

-You might have studied languages at school, evening classes or from an online course.
-But there’s nothing quite like immersing yourself in the daily life and culture of a country.
-Language learning holidays take your learning to a whole new level.
+After all, the one complements the other!
+If you’ve studied languages at school, evening classes or from an online course, and maybe found it tough going, this could be the perfect solution for you.
+There’s nothing quite like immersing yourself in the daily life and culture of a country.
+Language learning holidays take your learning to a whole new level, in a supportive environment.

 I’ve been on language holidays in Spain, France and Portugal, and thoroughly enjoyed them all.
 I met like-minded people of different ages, nationalities and backgrounds, and had lots of fun.
 To give you an idea of what a language holiday is like, I’ll describe three of those I’ve experienced.